 29. Become a member:

 Check out your local membership grocery stores.
 Before you sign up, do your research and find out how much a membership would cost and how long it would take you to make up the cost of the membership fees.
 Some stores have student and senior discounts for their memberships, so be sure to ask.
-Club membership stores sell in bulk which lowers unit prices.
+Club membership stores sell in bulk which sometimes lowers unit prices.